babrubhan/Repbot/README.md

 - No ads.
 No subscriptions.
 - No "AI coach" that nags you.
 - No data sent anywhere.
 Your phone, your data.

-## Tech

-Plain HTML, CSS, JavaScript.
-No build step.
-No framework. ~40 KB total.
-Chart.js for the graphs (loaded from CDN, cached offline).
-Data persists in `localStorage`.
-Works offline via service worker.
-Installable as a PWA on iOS and Android.

 ## Run locally